VietKhoaNguyen/Final-Project/README.md

 1998-03-05
 ```

-The system can generate possible DOB-related PIN candidates such as:
+The system generates DOB-related PIN candidates such as:

 ```
 050398